Excerpted from 11 Secrets of Time Management for Sales People, Career Press

 My teenagers needed something to do to earn their allowance.
 Better them than me.
 Yes, Kelly, H comes after G.

-- Calling customers following delivery to insure that they received everything OK
+Calling customers following delivery to ensure that they received everything OK.

 Calling a limo service and having them pick something up and deliver it is cheaper than you taking an hour of expensive selling time for this task.
 Makes a bigger impression, too.
 You just need to convince your boss of that.